browserengineering/book/book/graphics.md

 [^2]: Terminal diehards call it a "WIMP environment" as a snide
     insult.

--   The program asks for a new window and the deskopt environment shows it somewhere on the screen
+-   The program asks for a new window and the desktop environment shows it somewhere on the screen.
--   The desktop environment tells the program about clicks and key presses
+-   The program draws things in its window.
--   The program draws things in its window
+-   The desktop environment tells the program about clicks and key presses.
--   The desktop environment will periodically ask the program to redraw its window
+-   The desktop environment will periodically ask the program to redraw its window.

 Though the desktop environment is responsible for displaying the window, the program is responsible for drawing its contents.
 Applications have